"We are not makers of history. We are made by history". Martin Luther King, Jr.

 Representing Aryeh Deri, former Minister of the Interior.

-Representing Ehud Olmert, former Mayor of Jerusalem.
+Representing Ehud Olmert, during his service as Mayor of Jerusalem.

 Barak Tal, a senior partner in the firm, who was Yigal's right-hand in many of the files he managed, wrote about Yigal for the first anniversary of his death.
 Yigal's character and personality can be described as having the essential elements of legal expertise, business acumen, integrity and generosity.